MooersLab/emacsclient-custom-frames/README.md

 These functions also take the project's name or index number as a command line argument.
 The project name appears in the upper lefthand corner of the frame.
-In the example below, the project is `6112`.
+In the example below, the project index number is `6112`.
+Its full name is `6112MooersLabGitHubLabRepos`, which I could have passed as a command line argument.
 This label negates memorizing which color scheme is mapped to which project.

 <img width="140" alt="Screenshot 2024-12-03 at 6 21 32 AM" src="https://github.com/user-attachments/assets/f64dc9ac-9527-4316-8599-98fe5d8d3d80">